-Gumat Chen Boarding School, based in Kibbutz Sa'ad (three kilometers from Gaza) serves as a safe haven for girls from religious families who have experienced severe trauma.
-Jewish Federations will support ongoing therapy for the beneficiaries whose trauma has increased because of their proximity to the October 7 events and subsequent evacuation from their facility.
+Gumat Chen Boarding School, based in Kibbutz Sa'ad, serves as a safe haven for girls from religious families who have experienced severe trauma.
+Jewish Federations supported therapy for students whose trauma has increased because of their proximity to the October 7 events and subsequent evacuation from their facility.